akoenig/helm-prisma/readme.md

 # Prisma: Helm Chart

-A Helm Chart for installing Prisma on a Kubernetes cluster easily.
+A Helm Chart for easily installing Prisma on a Kubernetes cluster.

 ## Motivation